syahvan/syahvan/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=syahvan&label=Profile%20views&color=0e75b6&style=flat" alt="syahvan" /> </p>

-<p align="left">Welcome to my GitHub profile!<br><br>I'm a passionate <strong>machine learning engineer</strong> from Indonesia 🇮🇩, with a strong interest in leveraging data-driven solutions to tackle real-world problems.
+<p align="left">🤖 Welcome to my GitHub profile!<br><br>I'm a passionate <strong>machine learning engineer</strong> from Indonesia 🇮🇩, with a strong interest in leveraging data-driven solutions to tackle real-world problems.
 My journey in the field of machine learning began with a curiosity to understand and solve complex problems using data.
 Over the years, I've developed a strong foundation in various machine learning techniques and frameworks, constantly exploring new ideas and technologies to enhance my skills.</p>

 ###